-Canstar Blue’s inaugural liquid gravy & stock review has seen Gravox, Coles, Woolworths, Campbell’s and MasterFoods compared and rated on taste, consistency, range variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s latest liquid gravy & stock review has seen MasterFoods, Gravox, Campbell’s, Woolworths, Coles and Continental compared and rated on taste, consistency, range variety, packaging design, value for money and overall satisfaction.

-Whether it’s to drizzle over some bangers and mash, or to add some flavour to your Sunday chicken roast – gravy is a go-to ingredient to so many homemade meals.
+Whether it’s to drizzle over some bangers and mash, or to add some flavour to your Sunday chicken roast – gravy is a go-to ingredient in so many homemade meals.
 If you don’t have time to whip up your own stock or prefer to buy something already made, store-bought gravy can be a great option.
-In fact, our latest survey of consumers found that over a quarter (26%) buy gravy or stock on their regular grocery shop!
+In fact, our latest survey of consumers found that nearly a third (29%) buy gravy or stock on their regular grocery shop!
 But, with so many options on supermarket shelves, how do we know which gravy to stock up on?

 Here are the best brands of liquid gravy and stock, as rated by consumers in Canstar Blue’s review:

-Canstar Blue surveyed 3,051 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten liquid gravy or stock in the last three months – in this case, 454 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten liquid gravy or stock in the last three months – in this case, 462 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.